-Cher is an American pop singer, and her connection to Chrome Hearts is not through the business but through the Stark family.
-Cher is friends with Richard and Laurie Lynn Stark.
-When Richard Stark won the CFDA Accessories Designer of the Year award in 1992, he chose Cher to be the person to present him with the award.
-Cher showed up to the award ceremony wearing Chrome Hearts; she wore black leather pants with signature Chrome Hearts crosses at the knees, a lot of Chrome Hearts jewelry, and a handbag that she joked was not fully functional yet during her speech.
-Cher was also featured in Chrome Hearts Magazine, specifically Series 1 Volume 7.
-The magazine was shot by Laurie Lynn Stark and was released only in Japan in the early 2000s.
-In addition to being friends with the Stark founders, Cher is also the godmother of their eldest daughter, Jesse Jo.
-As a kid, Jesse Jo would travel with Cher while she was touring.
-During that time, Cher gave Jesse Jo the nickname “Sugar Jones.”
-When Jesse Jo got the idea to design white heeled boots for Chrome Hearts, she decided to name them the Sugar Jones boot.
+It is through her friendship with Richard and Laurie Lynn Stark that Cher is connected to Chrome Hearts.
+Cher is an American pop singer with a connection to the business.
+In 1992, Richard Stark chose Cher to present him with the CFDA Accessories Designer of the Year award.
+As part of the award presentation, Cher wore Chrome Hearts; she wore black leather pants with Chrome Hearts crosses at the knees, a large amount of Chrome Hearts jewelry, and a handbag that she joked was not yet fully functional.
+In the early 2000s, Cher was also featured in Chrome Hearts Magazine, specifically Series 1 Volume 7.
+The magazine was shot by Laurie Lynn Stark and was released exclusively in Japan.
+Aside from being friends with the Stark founders, Cher is also the godmother of their eldest daughter, Jesse Jo.
+When Cher was touring, Jesse Jo would accompany her as a child.
+As a result, Cher nicknamed Jesse Jo “Sugar Jones.”
+She decided to name the white heeled boots the Sugar Jones boot when she got the idea to design them for Chrome Hearts.

 The Rolling Stones

-Chrome Hearts and Off-White had their first collaboration in 2015 for a capsule of T-shirts and trucker hats.
-Rather than being a one-off collaboration, they did a follow-up capsule the following year of short-sleeved tees.
-Their decision to work with one another again was out of “a mutual respect for the other and their brand’s perspective.”
-Their most iconic collaboration was in 2019 for Abloh’s Spring/Summer 2019 collection with Louis Vuitton.
-Chrome Hearts hosted the collection at their New York flagship.
-One of the pieces was a wooden ebony bench that is broken in the middle.
-The concept of the bench is that “at first glance, [the bench looks] fragile and ‘snapped in half’ while ultimately being built out of the strongest ebony wood.”
-The bench took 5 years to make and only 10 pieces were made.
-1 was for each of the designers and the remaining 8 were sold to customers.
-The collaborations between Stark and Abloh are a great example of how crucial relationship building is to collaborations.
+Off-White and Chrome Hearts collaborated for the first time in 2015 on a series of T-shirts and trucker hats.
+Rather than a one-off collaboration, they released a follow-up collection of short-sleeved tees the following year.
+As a result of a mutual respect between them and their brands’ perspectives, they decided to collaborate again in 2019 for Abloh’s Spring/Summer 2019 collection with Louis Vuitton.
+Their most iconic collaboration occurred in 2019.
+One piece from the collection was a wooden ebony bench that was broken in the middle.
+Chrome Hearts hosted the collection at their New York flagship store.
+The concept of the bench is that “at first glance, [the bench] looks fragile and [snapped in half] while ultimately being built out of the strongest ebony wood.”
+A total of only 10 pieces were produced, and one was for the designers, while the remaining eight were sold.
+The collaboration between Stark and Abloh are a great example of how crucial relationship building is to collaborations.

 Rihanna also wears Chrome Hearts to public appearances.
-In 2015, she wore Chrome Hearts to the event in which she revealed the cover of her Anti album.
-She wore a black silk robe and matching dress; both were covered in Chrome Hearts crosses.
-At weekend 1 of Coachella 2018, Rihanna attended to see headliner The Weeknd’s performance.
-She wore a custom Chrome Hearts outfit of a white leather button-up shirt and pants.
-Rihanna seems to love matching button-up shirt and pants sets because, in November 2020, she wore a Chrome Hearts tie-dye one.
+During the presentation of her Anti album cover in 2015, Rihanna wore Chrome Hearts.
+Rihanna wore a black silk robe and matching dress covered in Chrome Hearts crosses to the event.
+At weekend 1 of Coachella 2018, Rihanna attended The Weeknd’s performance in a custom Chrome Hearts outfit featuring a white leather button-up shirt and pants.
+Rihanna seems to like matching button-up shirts and pants sets, as she wore a Chrome Hearts tie-dye set in November 2020.

-Similar to Cher, the American model Bella Hadid also has a familial connection with Chrome Hearts.
-She is a long-time close friend of Jesse Jo and would visit the Chrome Hearts factory in Los Angeles as a teenager.
-Hadid is close to the entire Stark family and says, “If my family weren’t my family, I would probably be a Stark.
-They’re like the other half of me!”
-She has released a few collections with the brand.
-The first collection was released in 2017 and consisted of 40 pieces of apparel and accessories.
-At the end of 2020, Hadid held a charity fundraiser during the COVID-19 pandemic through a 49-piece collection with Chrome Hearts.
-She hand tie-dyed baby tees, short-sleeve tees, and long-sleeve tees.
-All 49 shirts were priced at $260 each and sold exclusively on Chrome Hearts’ website for one day only.
-Chrome Hearts does not sell their products online but did for this collection.
-100% of proceeds from the collection were donated to Feeding America, a hunger-relief nonprofit organization, which Hadid chose herself.
+Similarly to Cher, the American model Bella Hadid also has a familial connection with Chrome Hearts.
+She has known Jesse Jo for many years and visited the Chrome Hearts factory as a teenage girl.
+According to Hadid, if his family weren’t his, he would probably be a Stark.
+They’re like the other half of him.
+She has released a few collections for the company.
+Hadid released the first collection in 2017 that contained 40 items of clothing and accessories.
+Hadid held a charity fundraiser with Chrome Hearts in 2020 as part of the COVID-19 pandemic during which she hand tie-dyed baby tees, short sleeve tees, and long sleeve tees.
+These 49 shirts were sold exclusively on Chrome Hearts’ website for one day only.
+Chrome Hearts does not normally sell products online, however for this collection, they did.
+Feeding America was chosen by Hadid as the recipient of 100% of the proceeds from the collection.

-Hadid also appears in Chrome Hearts ad campaigns.
-Before even signing to a modeling agency, Hadid did campaign work for Chrome Hearts in their Spring/Summer 2013 campaign when was only 16 years old.
-She also stars in campaigns that promote her collaborations with the brand.
-When the brand and model collaborated on an eyewear collection, Chrome Hearts launched a Spring/Summer 2018 campaign starring Hadid and Australian male model Jordan Barrett.
-Chrome Hearts ad campaigns are far and few because the Starks, particularly Richard, does not want the brand to be too public.
-Most, if not all, campaigns are shot by Hadid’s “angel mother,” Laurie Lynn Stark.
+The model has also appeared in Chrome Hearts advertising campaigns.
+Before signing with a modeling agency, Hadid was 16 when she participated in the Chrome Hearts Spring/Summer 2013 campaign.
+Additionally, she appears in advertisements promoting her collaborations with Chrome Hearts.
+During the collaboration between Chrome Hearts and Hadid for an eyewear collection, Chrome Hearts launched a Spring/Summer 2018 campaign starring Hadid and Australian male model Jordan Barrett.
+There are few Chrome Hearts advertisements because the Starks, particularly Richard Stark, do not want to make the brand too public.
+Almost all of the advertisements are taken by Hadid’s “angel mother,” Laurie Lynn Stark.

-American rapper Drake is one of the biggest fans of Chrome Hearts.
-His love for Chrome Hearts was documented beginning in 2019.
-He was pictured wearing a Chrome Hearts jacket while sitting courtside at the Toronto Raptors vs. LA Clippers basketball game on December 11, 2019.
-His love for Chrome Hearts only grew in 2020.
-In July of that year, he posted an Instagram story showing off his gold Chrome Hearts x Rolex watch.
-Chrome Hearts and Rolex have never had an official collaboration, so the piece was customized for Drake.
-The watch face is a Rolex Day-Date encrusted with diamonds, while the bracelet is Chrome Hearts.
+As a huge Chrome Hearts fan, Canadian artist Drake has been documented since 2019.
+On December 11, 2019, he was photographed sitting courtside at the Toronto Raptors versus LA Clippers basketball game wearing a Chrome Hearts jacket.
+His admiration for Chrome Hearts only increased in 2020.
+In July of that year, he posted an Instagram story displaying his gold Chrome Hearts x Rolex watch.
+The piece was customized for Drake as Chrome Hearts and Rolex have never collaborated on an official project.
+It features a Rolex Day-Date encrusted with diamonds and a Chrome Hearts bracelet.
 Drake also dresses his son Adonis in Chrome Hearts.
-On Adonis’ first day of school in September 2020, Drake posted a photo of him wearing a full Chrome Hearts outfit.
+Drake posted a picture of his son on the first day of school in September 2020 wearing the Chrome Hearts outfit.

 In May of 2021, Chrome Hearts and Drake had their first official collaboration.
-To promote Drake’s Certified Lover Boy album, the brand and rapper worked together to create Certified Lover Boy merch consisting of everything from hoodies to jade rollers.
-The merch was only released in Chrome Hearts’ Miami location, and they purposefully made a limited amount.
-Laurie Lynn explains the limited amount by saying that “[Drake] wanted things to be heirlooms and have them be coveted.
+Drake and the brand collaborated in order to promote his Certified Lover Boy album by creating Certified Lover Boy merchandise including hoodies and jade rollers.
+Chrome Hearts intentionally produced a limited amount of the merchandise for their Miami location, and it was only available there.
+Laurie Lynn explained this by explaining that Drake wanted the merchandise to be cherished and heirloom-like.
 He was very specific about having things that have longevity.
 Like, in 10 years, if someone says, ‘Oh, remember they did that Drake project?
 What were those few pieces that were made?
 How do you have one?’”

 Clearly, Chrome Hearts does not cater to the average person but manages to speak to an audience of celebrities.
-Even though the average consumer will probably not buy from Chrome Hearts, the brand still gets exposure through public figures and a wide range at that.
-There are not many brands that designers, rock and roll bands, pop/rap artists, and models can all say they know and love.
-Although this article only covered a short list of celebrities that love Chrome Hearts, there are many more who have worn, collaborated with, and talked about Chrome Hearts.
+Although Chrome Hearts is unlikely to be purchased by the average consumer, the brand continues to be exposed through public figures of a wide variety.
+It is rare for designers, rock bands, pop/rap artists, and models to be able to all describe the same brand as well.
+While this article only covers a short list of celebrities who have worn, collaborated with, or spoken in favor of Chrome Hearts, there are many more celebrities who have worn, collaborated with, or talked about Chrome Hearts.